 The plant is particularly known for attracting crows, as well as black bears and grizzly bears when it grows in the wild.
-The Twinberry plant are also used by the robin, the chestnut backed chickadee, the house finch and the rufous sided towhee.
+The Twinberry plant is also used by the robin, the chestnut-backed chickadee, the house finch, and the rufous-sided towhee.
 Hummingbirds like the nectar in the flowers, as do butterflies and bees are a steady visitor.